 -No, do not overstuff the layers!
 While it seems fun, it makes for a mess when trying to devour it.
 Minimalism is best.

 -Yes, do use crushed tomatoes (and not drained diced) if you want the right consistency.

 -Yes, do add some seasonings (and just a bit of hot sauce!) – it does pay off, even if it adds a few extra minutes of prep time.

 Luckily, we made those mistakes so that you don’t have to!
 What results is an incredibly delicious, easy entrée that would be perfect for serving to guests, and is especially easy to whip up in advance!

-2 Chop the green onions into thin slices, using both the white and green portions.
-Finely chop the cilantro (about 1/2 cup; reserve some for the garnish).
-Drain the beans (if using canned).
+- Chop 6 green onions into thin slices, using both the white and green portions.
+Finely ½ cup cilantro, reserving some for the garnish.
+Drain and rinse the beans.

-4 Cover with aluminum foil.
+- Cover with aluminum foil.
 Bake for 30 minutes, then uncover and bake 5 minutes more.
-Remove from oven and let stand for a few minutes.
-Sprinkle with remaining chopped cilantro and serve warm.
-Serve with sour cream if desired.
+Remove from oven and let stand for 5 to 10 minutes.
+Sprinkle with the remaining chopped cilantro and serve warm, with sour cream if desired.